Navidem/symbolicCRC/README.md

 - crc32-symarr.c
 The CRC check that uses table lookup and was taken from the EternalPass DARPA CGC challenge from the cb-multios repository.

+- crc64.c
+The 64bit CRC check using table lookup taken from liblzma.

 - MyCRC32.java is the Java translation of the fuzzification CRC32 implementation.

 - runJRanger.jpf